ShadowWhisperer/IPs/README.md

 Various lists to be used with an IP blocker.

 Most of these come from several HoneyPots (Cowrie).
-The logs are uploaded to a main system, examined, and then automatically uploaded every hourly.
-The repo is compressed every 25 commits, to reduce the overall size.
-Logs, diff, etc. do not stay with the repo because of this.
+The logs are uploaded to a main system, examined, and then automatically uploaded hourly.
+The repo is compressed every 25 commits to reduce the overall size.
+Logs, diff, etc., do not stay with the repo because of this.

 This repo was created: 5/13/2021. https://api.github.com/repos/ShadowWhisperer/IPs
 <br/>
-**Brute Foce**
+**Brute Force**

     Extreme    100+ connects
     High       20+ connects, but less than 100